What We Can Learn From The Listeriosis Recall South Africa

-Two of their factories (one in Polokwane, the other in Germiston) were investigated by the Dept of Environmental Health and samples tested for Listeria monocytogenes.
+Two of their factories (one in Polokwane, the other in Germiston) were investigated by the Dept of Environmental Health.
+Samples tested for Listeria monocytogenes.
 These were genotyped and confirmed positive for ST6.
 A second company Rainbow chicken was also named in the recall of their chicken polony.

-The two companies were notified on Sunday morning that their factories were to blame and products from those factories would be recalled.
+The two companies were notified on Sunday morning that their factories were to blame.
+They were informed that products from those factories would be recalled.
 The companies have to stop production and will have to recall all their products.
 They have lost their export licence for now.

 Lionel October‚ director-general of the Department of Trade and Industry‚ said there must have been a drop in the standards in food testing by these companies.
 “It is clear there was a break in the procedures of testing and quality.”

 Recent research has shown that stronger sanitisers are needed on a more regular basis to eliminate L.mono.
-Chlorine-based biocides seems to be the most effective in killing this bacteria and every effort needs to made in eliminating this problem.
+Chlorine-based biocides seem to be the most effective in killing these bacteria.
+And every effort needs to made in eliminating this problem.

-If you have had these products in the kitchen the following advise should be followed:
+If you have had these products in the kitchen the following advice should be followed:

-Properly dismantle and equipment that has come into contact with these foods, clean and sanitise the equipment as per the correct cleaning and sanitising procedure, swopping out the QAC-sanitiser for a chlorine-based alternative. (below is a link to a video demonstration on how to clean and sanitise).
+- Dismantle equipment that has come into contact with these foods.
+Clean and sanitise the equipment as per the correct cleaning and sanitising procedure.
+Swop out the QAC-sanitiser for a chlorine-based alternative. (below is a link to a video demonstration on how to clean and sanitise).

-If you have displayed in the foods on your buffet, ensure that these containers and display units are effective cleaned.
+- If you have displayed in the foods on your buffet, ensure that these containers and display units are effectively cleaned.

 The Health Minister explains the source was identified: